Long-range contact process and percolation on a random lattice: Anisotropic percolation with random range

-The research of P.A.G. is supported by S\~ao Paulo Research Foundation (FAPESP) grants 2020/02636-3 and 2017/10555-0.
-The research of B.N.B.L.\ was supported in part by CNPq grant 305811/2018-5, FAPEMIG (Programa Pesquisador Mineiro) and FAPERJ (Pronex E-26/010.001269/2016).
+{ \bf Acknowledgments:} P.A.G. was supported by S\~ao Paulo Research Foundation (FAPESP) grants 2020/02636-3 and 2017/10555-0.
+B.N.B.L. was supported in part by CNPq grant 305811/2018-5, FAPEMIG (Programa Pesquisador Mineiro) and FAPERJ (Pronex E-26/010.001269/2016).
+Both authors thank the two anonymous referees for their valuable work.